Trude Guermonprez: Career

 In 1933, she joined the handknitting tapestry and weaving enterprise Het Paapje in Voorschoten, the Netherlands.
 Guermonprez was working for five years and 7 months at Het Paapje, while she was living in Wassenaar.

 World War II

 Her parents visited Het Paapje in 1939.
 Because they were Jewish they were fleeing the Nazis.
 They settled in the United States to teach at Black Mountain College near Asheville, North Carolina.
 She married a Bauhaus trained photographer in 1939, Paul Guermonprez, and they lived together in the Netherlands.
 Paul Guermonprez was working as a graphic designer and founded his own advertising company Co-op 2, prior to getting drafted for the Dutch army.
 By 1940, Germany occupied the Netherlands.

 Paul Guermonprez died in 1944 by Nazi execution, while fighting in the Dutch resistance.
-Hereafter Trude Jalowetz consequently named herself Trude Guermonprez.
+Hereafter, Trude Jalowetz consequently named herself Trude Guermonprez.
 She went into hiding until the end of World War II.
-This was a very sorrowful time for her.